How to use Git / GitHub with Jupyter Notebook

 Push Notebooks to GitHub

-You can check which files are being tracked with git status,
+Check which files are staged with git status:

-# -m flag is used to provide a human friendly message describing the change
+# -m provides a short message describing the change.

 Develop in a Branch